 Here is a list of the Hidden Mickeys on the attraction;

 31. When you are standing in the queue, there is a projection wall that shows silhouettes of people and androids passing by.
-Watch carefully as there is an R2 unit that puts out two satellite dishes on its head and turns to face you, making them appear to be Mickey ears.
+Watch carefully as there is an R2 unit that puts out two satellite dishes on its head and turns to face you, which then makes them appear to be Mickey ears.

-32. In the queue, you can see a Mickey on the readout in front of C3-PO.
+32. In the queue if you look closely then you can see a Mickey on the readout in front of C3-PO.

-33. Across from the scanning droid, there is a shadow on the wall that makes it look like the droid is wearing a pair of Mickey ears.
+33. If you look across from the scanning droid then you can see there is a shadow on the wall that makes it look like the droid is wearing a pair of Mickey ears.

-34. Pay close attention to the scanning droid’s baggage scans.
-A Mickey plush is in one of them.
+34. Pay close attention to the scanning droid’s baggage scans because there’s a Mickey plush is in one of them.

 35. One of the bags he scans also has a Sorcerer Mickey hat in it.